 THE STUDENT HANDBOOK/PLANNER: The Student Handbook/Planner contains college regulations, the constitution of the Student Government Association, and student consumer information.
 It also includes other pertinent information about campus life, including detailed information concerning campus organizations.
-The handbook is published each spring under the auspices of the Vice President for Campus Life and Enrollment Management and is mailed to students prior to their arrival on campus in the fall.
+The handbook is published each spring under the auspices of the Vice President for Campus Life and Enrollment Management.
 It is an official publication of the College and is considered a supplement to the catalog.

-THE COLUMNS: The Columns is the official publication of Martin Methodist College and is produced by the College's Office of Communications.
+THE COLUMNS: The Columns is the official magazine of the Martin Methodist College and is produced by the College's Office of Communications.
 Its purpose is to keep alumni and friends of the College informed about the work of Martin Methodist College.